Emane33/VSD-SOC/Day 14.md

-# Synopsys DC and Timing Analysis
+# DC and Timing Analysis

 - what is pvt?